New research project investigates gender and climate change adaptation in Tanzania

 Climate change has serious consequences for populations in Tanzania and it affects women and men differently, depending on their life circumstances.
 The new project “Himili Pamoja”, which means “adapt together” will investigate what possibilities women and men have for adapting to climate change in rural communities in Tanzania.
 Check out the video below explaining the project in detail.

-During a field visit to Paje – a fishing village and popular tourist destination on the East coast of Zanzibar, Tanzania – we were able to tag along and document the project’s very first qualitative interviews.
-The three principal investigators, the four PhD students and several student assistants were conducting interviews with seaweed farmers and villagers all day long.
+During a field visit to Paje – a fishing village and popular tourist destination on the East coast of Zanzibar, Tanzania – the project team did their very first qualitative interviews.
+The three principal investigators, four PhD students and several student assistants were conducting interviews with seaweed farmers and villagers all day long.

 We were lucky to catch a few of them for quick interviews about the project: